- Featured Modules

 Companies should never take chances when it comes to employee safety.
 Not only does this apply to protocols and training but clothing as well.
 Depending on their job, many workers require a safety jacket while they work so that they can be visible to vehicles on the roadway or work vehicles that zip around the warehouse.

-In addition to knowing which workers , it’s important to get them the right jacket.
+In addition to knowing which workers need to wear a safety jacket, it’s important to get them the right jacket.
 After all, there are different categories for high-visibility clothing depending on the working conditions.
 Employers also have to do their due diligence in finding the right safety jacket for each employee to wear.
 Here are a few things to consider when choosing the best safety jacket.

 First and foremost, every employee deserves a safety jacket that fits.
 Obviously, there are only so many different sizes available, but there should be jackets available that can be adjusted to fit different body types.
 Some jackets may have wider necks while others have drawstrings or straps to create more of a custom fit.
 Some will even have a D-ring slot that will allow the jacket to connect to a body harness.